rjsmith/hxzmq/README.md

     Unit tests for the org.zeromq package.
 Main program invoked from the TestAll.hx class.

-*   */org/zeromq/guide*

-    haXe implementations of some code examples included in the [0MQ Guide] [11].
-Can be compiled separately, or via the menu class, Run.hx.

 *   */test*

     Contains build hxml files for compiling the unit tests on different platforms.